Arctic: Animals

 Herbivores on the tundra include the Arctic hare, lemming, muskox, and reindeer (caribou).
 They are preyed on by the snowy owl, Arctic fox, grizzly bear, and Arctic wolf.
 The polar bear is also a predator, though it prefers to hunt for marine life from the ice.
-There are also many birds and marine species endemic to the colder regions.
+There are also many birds (some 200 species breed in the Arctic) and marine species endemic to the colder regions.
 Other terrestrial animals include wolverines, moose, Dall sheep, ermines, and Arctic ground squirrels.
 Marine mammals include seals, walruses, and several species of cetacean—baleen whales and also narwhals, orcas, and belugas.

 Natural resources

 There are copious natural resources in the Arctic (oil, gas, minerals, freshwater, fish, and, if the subarctic is included, forest) to which modern technology and the economic opening up of Russia have given significant new opportunities.
 The interest in the tourism industry is also on the increase.

 The Arctic contains some of the last and most extensive continuous wilderness areas in the world, and its significance in preserving biodiversity and genotypes is considerable.
 The increasing presence of humans fragments vital habitats.
 The Arctic is particularly susceptible to the abrasion of groundcover and to the disturbance of the rare breeding grounds of the animals that are characteristic of the region.
 The Arctic also holds 1/5 of the Earth's water supply.